cocos/cocos-docs/en/advanced-topics/jsb/swig/tutorial/index.md

 }
 ```

-Build and run project, should get output:
+Build and run project, the following output should be seen.

 ```
 15:05:36 [DEBUG]: ==> helloWithAnotherObject, a: 135.246002, b: 999